Yazaar/Streamlabs-Chatbot-Scripts/README.md

 ----> Welcome to Announce++ - a script by Yazaar  <----<br>
 ------------------------------------------------------<br>
 Give your moderators the opportunity to easily reach all viewers!<br>
-Thru this script are specific users able to use commands to trigger an overlay on stream which includes their message and a sound as default.
+Through this script are specific users able to use commands to trigger an overlay on stream which includes their message and a sound as default.
 Look at the reference images underneath!<br><br>

 commands:<br>
 !popup -w MESSAGE >> Warning preset, with audio, standard color = red (the reference images)<br>